Today’s article is by best-selling author Pippa Mattinson. Pippa’s online dog training courses can be found over on the Dogsnet website.

-You can use all kinds of different signals to ‘mark’ behaviour, but unless your dog is deaf, an audible signal such as a click, or the word YES is best, simply because he doesn’t have to be looking at you in order to receive the information you want him to have.
+You can use all kinds of different signals to ‘mark’ behavior, but unless your dog is deaf, an audible signal such as a click, or the word YES. is best.
+This is simply because he doesn’t have to be looking at you in order to receive the information you want him to have.

 Reward your dog or puppy quickly

 In dog training, an event mark is always followed by some kind of reward.
-When an exercise asks you to ‘reward’ your dog, you should provide the dog with reinforcement for his behaviour.
+When an exercise asks you to ‘reward’ your dog, you should provide the dog with reinforcement for his behavior.